Jesse Leach

-Jesse David Leach (born July 3, 1978) is an American musician from Providence, Rhode Island, and is the lead vocalist of the metalcore band Killswitch Engage.
+Jesse David Leach (born July 3, 1978) is an American musician, best known as the lead vocalist of the metalcore band Killswitch Engage.
 He is also a vocalist for Times of Grace and The Weapon.
 Leach co-founded Killswitch Engage in 1999, but left the band in 2002; in February 2012, he rejoined the group following the departure of vocalist Howard Jones.
 He currently resides in the Catskill Mountains in New York.

 Biography

 Early career

+Leach was born in Winter Haven, Florida.
+His early life was shaped by his parents, who moved the family frequently for his father's spiritual work as a preacher.
+After spending time in Philadelphia, they eventually settled down in Providence Rhode Island.
+While Leach was initially interested in rap and urban music during his time in Philadelphia, it was in Providence that he was first exposed to more underground music scenes.
+He began going to small-club shows regularly, the first real live show he saw was a band called Kilgore when he was 14.
+He has claimed, "That exposure changed his life."
+Giving him a sense of belonging.
+He originally learned how to scream vocals after an injury at age 14.

 Leach's first band, Corrin, was formed in the early 1990s.
 Corrin recorded four songs in 1996 which were eventually released as a CD by Propaganda Machine in 1998 after the band's breakup.

-Leach's second band, Nothing Stays Gold, formed in the mid-90s.
+Leach's second band, Nothing Stays Gold, formed in the mid-'90s.
 They put out a single EP before splitting in 97/98.